drelabre/NVR-File-Path-Consolidator/README.md

 ####HOW TO USE:

-1. Load the "NVR File Path Consolidator"
+1. Load the "N-V-R File Path Consolidator"
 2. Place it near a Save Image node.
 3. In Save Image node, convert the File Prefix widget in input.
 4. In the NVR File Path Consolidator, design your file path using the widgets.